amitjohney/sylvatest/charts/telco-cloud-init/README.md

       path: ./kustomize  # this will point to https://gitlab.com/t6306/components/foo.git / kustomize
 ```

-### Component using a Helm chart defined in a git repository
+### Component using a Helm chart defined in a Git repository

 ```yaml
 git_repo_templates: